bheklilr/pyarkansas-website/pinaxcon/templates/static_pages/program/events.md

 ### Open Spaces

-**12:45pm-4:45pm** Open Space sessions are for disccusing topics of interest to the PyOhio community.
+**12:45pm-4:45pm** Open Space sessions are for disccusing topics of interest to the PyArkansas community.
 Sign up for a spot outside the rooms.

 ## Lightning Talks

 **5:00pm-6:00pm** Lightning talks.
-5-minute talks on topics of interest to the PyOhio community.
+5-minute talks on topics of interest to the PyArkansas community.
 Sign up for a slot on the board near registration.